ansfl/BeamsNet/dataset/README.md

 The 4 hours dataset is built from 9 different missions with different parameters regarding the length of the mission, the depth, the speed and more.

+### How the dataset was divided to train and validation

 ![Alt text](/Figures/datasetfig.jpg "Dataset")
   - M.1 = Mission 1, and so on.